By Bill Foley

 Holland, a Butte native who was named Bobcat of the 20th Century at Montana State, is still friends with LeProwse.
 The two get together often, including the day LeProwse talked for this story.

 “Sonny Holland played on the last team of Swede Dahlberg,” LeProwse said.
-“Sonny’s first college football coaching job was under me at Bozeman High School.
+“Sonny’s first football coaching job was under me at Bozeman High School.
 I always tell Sonny, ‘Well, I taught you all you knew.’”

 LeProwse laughs as he recalls the story.